biyan24/Downloads-Organizer/README.md

 #  Downloads Organizer

-A simple Python script that automatically organizes files in your Downloads folder by file type.
+A simple Python script that automatically organizes files in your **linux** Downloads folder by file type.

 ##  Features